Alfinaditya/typeORM-typegraphql/README.md

 ## Description

-This API is using Graphql.i created this project because currently, i'm learning SQL,and i wanna try to combine SQL Database with GraphQL using TypeORM
+This API is using Graphql.
+I created this project because currently, I'm learning SQL, and I wanna try to combine SQL Database with GraphQL using TypeORM

 ## Technologies i used